Ruud's Commodore Site Home Email

 complete directory incl. subdirectories

-FORMAT FO format harddisk
+FORMAT FO format hard disk drive

 HIDE:name HI makes a file invisible for listings